ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 Short version - `task`

-Show the current status of a particular task.
+Show the status of a particular task.
 The task is identified by its CRN ID as shown with the `deployment-tasks-list` command.
 If the task is running, the command waits for the task to complete, reporting status changes as it regularly polls.

 ```
 ibmcloud cdb task-show <CRN> [--nowait] [--json]